 In 2014, ADA and UNIDO laid the foundation for the creation of the Caribbean Centre for Renewable Energy and Energy Efficiency (CCREEE).
 Its objective is to assist the 18 islands countries in reducing its dependence on imported fossil fuels.
 ADA supports the centre with 2.1 million euro.

 In April 2017, the Pacific Centre for Renewable Energy and Energy Efficiency (PCREEE) was founded on the island of Tonga.
 The new centre serves as a regional hub for sustainable energy and climate change mitigation.
 PCREEE is located in the Tongan capital Nuku'alofa and is managed by the Pacific Community and the Tongan government.
 The Austrian Development Agency supported the creation of the centre with 600.000 euro.

-Currently, ADA supports the preparational phase of an energy centre in the Himalayas with more than 100.000 euro.
+Currently, ADA supports the preparational phase of an energy centre in the Himalayas with about 100.000 euro.